MHC class II: Recycling of MHC class II complexes

 After MHC class II complexes are synthesized and presented on APCs they are unable to be expressed on the cell surface indefinitely, due to the internalization of the plasma membrane by the APCs(antigen presenting cells).
 In some cells, antigens bind to recycled MHC class II molecules while they are in the early endosomes, while other cells such as dendritic cells internalize antigens via receptor-mediated endocytosis and create MHC class II molecules plus peptide in the endosomal-lysosomal antigen processing compartment which is independent of the synthesis of new MHC class II complexes.
 These suggest that after the antigen is internalized, already existent MHC class II complexes on mature dendritic cells can be recycled and developed into new MHC class II molecules plus peptide.

 Antigen processing and presentation

 Unlike MHC I, MHC II is meant to present extracellular pathogens rather than intracellular.
 Furthermore, the first step is to acquire the pathogen through phagocytosis.
 The pathogen is then broken down in a lysosome and a desired component is then acquired and loaded onto a MHC II molecule.
 The MHC II molecule then travels to the surface to present the antigen to a helper T cell.
-MHC II active helper T cells which help release cytokines and other things which will help induce other cells which help to combat the pathogens outside the cells.
+MHC II activates helper T cells which help release cytokines and other things which will help induce other cells which help to combat the pathogens outside the cells.